Budibase/website/content/blog/app-building/data-access-control.md

 #### 1. Security

-The most obvious goal of access control is data security.
+The most obvious goal of access control is data security and data protection.
 In other words, ensuring that it is accessed only by the right people, in the right contexts.
 The idea is that only authorized entities can access data or carry out different actions on it.

 An entity here can mean a user, an automated process, or a particular platform.

-Of course, restricting access is just one weapon in your security arsenal.
+Of course, restricting access in terms of who can retrieve data is just one weapon in your security arsenal.
 This sits alongside other tools including encryption, identity management, and hardware security solutions.

-Far from replacing these other techniques, data access control complements them by ensuring that an otherwise secure system isn’t circumvented, either deliberately or unintentionally.
+Far from replacing these other techniques, data access management complements them by ensuring that an otherwise secure system isn’t circumvented, either deliberately or unintentionally.

-In fact, data access control is fundamental to any modern security strategy.
+In fact, data access control is fundamental to any modern security and data governance strategy.

 ![Compliance](https://res.cloudinary.com/daog6scxm/image/upload/v1653387510/cms/Compliance_obxxoz.png "Compliance")